canada-ca/design-system/feedback/when.md

 We don't recommend using the tool within secure spaces.
 In these spaces, it is better to ensure users have clear access to direct support channels.

+### Sensitive content

+Pages on sensitive subjects should be avoided (for example, suicide).

 <nav role="navigation" class="mrgn-bttm-lg">
   <ul class="pager">
     <li class="next"><a href="benefits.html" rel="next">Next: How feedback can help</a></li>